How to Select the Right Automation Testing Tool

 - Open-source automation tools

 These tools are free platforms that allow users to access and use their source code.
 Users can opt to fully adopt the code or modify it to suit their testing needs.
 This type of tool is free of charge and developed by the community.
-Open-source tools are the top choice for many automation testers with a programming background due to its free access and the ability to customize advanced test cases.
+Open-source tools are the top choice for many automation testers with a programming background due to their free access and the ability to customize advanced test cases.

 - Commercial automation tools